 Learning to trust God with your life is no easy feat.
 Yet, it may be the best thing you can do for your life.
 If you’re struggling to trust God in the storms of your life, not sure God can really help with your troubles or don’t know where to even begin, I invite you to try the Trusting God devotional.

-Trusting God is a 4-week devotional to help you learn to trust God through the storms of your life.
+Trusting God is a 4-week course to help you learn to trust God through the storms of your life.
 Through these 4 weeks, you’ll learn to trust God and discover his peace and strength through the storms in your life.